When your small business needs capital and you don't qualify for a conventional business loan, SBA loans are an appealing option.

 Why your business plan matters

-Whether you're a new startup or an established company, the key to a successful application is a well-written business plan.
+Whether you're a new startup or an established company, you have a higher chance of having your application approved if you have a well-written business plan.

 "The business plan not only is the road map that will guide the business from planning to startup to (hopefully) success, but also will show any potential lender that the potential business owner does have a clear view and understanding of the business, how to run it and, most importantly, how the loan will be repaid," David Hall, a public affairs specialist with the SBA in Washington, D.C., said in an email interview with Business News Daily.